Rian-P/website_esteh/README.md

 ## penggunaan dashboard

-1.enter url localhost/register/ to add user
+1.enter url localhost/register/ to add user <br>
 2.can only enter the user who has been added to enter the login page

 ## team